axelarnetwork/arcs/arc-10.md

 ## Abstract

-This ARC proposes the addition of translation hooks to the Interchain Token Service (ITS) Hub to enable seamless message translation between chain-specific payload formats and the standardized `interchain_token_service::Message` type.
+This ARC proposes the addition of translation hooks to the Interchain Token Service (ITS) Hub to enable seamless message translation between chain-specific payload formats and the standardized `interchain_token_service::HubMessage` type.
 Each registered chain will include a translation contract that provides bidirectional conversion capabilities.

 ## Motivation